Tuesday, March 21 - Wednesday, March 22, 2023 Living with Extreme Heat: Our Shared Future

 Basic Page Sidebar Menu Perry World House

 We have been talking about the impacts of global warming for decades, but policymakers have only just begun to address the threat of extreme heat.
+Click here to read the colloquium report and thought pieces from participants.

 The past eight years have been the warmest on record, with heatwaves affecting every region around the world – often with grave consequences for people’s lives and livelihoods.
 Heatwaves are of especially critical concern in cities, where the built environment traps and amplifies heat, and entire neighborhoods can become heat islands.